Murteas/XmasMM/Graphics_Asset_Requirements.md

 If you have any questions about these requirements or need clarification on any design elements, please don't hesitate to ask.
 We're aiming for a cohesive, beautiful cartoon-style Christmas-themed visual system that will make the game delightful for family members during their Christmas party!

 **Target completion**:
-- 🔥 **Critical items** (mobile background + feedback): Task 6 implementation
+- 🎉 **Critical items COMPLETE** (mobile background + feedback): ✅ READY FOR TASK 6!
-- 📱 **High priority** (UI buttons): Task 6-7 polish phase
+- 📱 **High priority** (UI buttons): Optional enhancement phase
 - 🎨 **Medium/Low priority**: Future enhancement phases

+**Current Status**: 🎉 **ALL CORE REQUIREMENTS COMPLETE!**
-**Current Status**: ✅ All core game elements complete, ✅ Mobile background optimized, ✅ Christmas feedback symbols implemented
+- ✅ All game elements complete
+- ✅ Mobile background optimized and implemented
+- ✅ Christmas feedback symbols ready for immediate Task 6 integration

 **Next Steps**:
 1. ✅ COMPLETE - Mobile-optimized background implemented
-2. ✅ COMPLETE - Christmas-themed feedback symbols ready for Task 6
+2. ✅ COMPLETE - Christmas-themed feedback symbols ready for Task 6 integration
+3. 🚀 READY - Begin Task 6 implementation with Christmas feedback theme
-3. 🎨 OPTIONAL - Design festive UI buttons for enhanced visual appeal
+4. 🎨 OPTIONAL - Design festive UI buttons for enhanced visual appeal

 ---